chpock/cookfs/README.md

 ## About

+This repository is an attempt to revive this amazing project.
+Original source repository is at [sourceforge.net](https://sourceforge.net/projects/cookit/files/cookfs/) and its homepage is at [http://www.endorser.org/en/blog/tcl/cookfs](http://www.endorser.org/en/blog/tcl/cookfs).
+As for now, the homepage is unmaintained and is only available via [WebArchive](http://web.archive.org/web/20150619084055/http://www.endorser.org/en/blog/tcl/cookfs).

 Cookfs is a Tcl virtual filesystem using a compressed archive format to allow embedding multiple files in an archive that Tcl scripts can access directly.

 It is optimized for storing Tcl packages (allowing around 10%-20% smaller sizes ratio than mk4vfs while still using zlib compression), small, fast and integrated with Tcl.